Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 If you have yellow nails due to a fungal infection, your doctor will likely prescribe an antifungal medication.

-If you’re unsure where to start or want more information about your vitamin deficiency, order online blood tests from our website for assistance in diagnosing.
+If you’re unsure where to start or want more information about your vitamin deficiency, our website offers online blood tests to assist in diagnosing it.

 Treatments

-If yellow fingernails are due to a vitamin deficiency, you may need to take supplements or eat foods that are rich in the essential vitamins.
+If yellow fingernails are due to a vitamin deficiency, you may need to take supplements or eat foods rich in the essential vitamins.

 Supplements can be found at most health food stores.
 You can also get them from your doctor.